Methert/DSA210-Project/README.md

 ---

-#### “How do I make a radar chart to compare clusters based on engagement or browsing metrics?”

-**Why I asked:** I saw radar charts in online examples and thought they could help visualize the profiles of each user segment.

----

 #### “Can you fix this code/ can you fix the errors in the explanation and revise it accordingly”

 **Why I asked:** I had some challenges on some parts of code, also I wanted to make sure that there was no grammar error in explanations etc.